dhruvp987/dhruvipedia/README.md

 # dhruvipedia
-The best source of wisdom in the world
+The world's best source of random wisdom.